Where is Monashee Powder located?

 Rental Cars and SUV's from most agencies are available at the Kelowna airport.
 See information on our bus service below if you do not wish to rent a car.

 We can get you back to the airport on the last day of your trip by 7:10 pm for flights departing at 8:10 pm or later to Vancouver, Calgary or Toronto.
 Unfortunately, there are no flights to Seattle after 7 pm, however there is an early morning flight.
-There is a new hotel being built across the highway from the airport, as soon as it opens we will provide details for you.
+The Four Points by Marriott is 2 blocks from the airport and we will drop off or pick up there.
+We have a corporate rate at the hotel and will provide you with the link when you book.
+The hotel also has a shuttle service to and from the airport.

 We have a shuttle bus that will pick you up at the airport at noon on the day prior to your ski dates, and it will return you to the airport on the last day of your trip by 7:10 pm.
 The cost is $78.40 per person incl. tax for a return trip.